jim11662418/wheelwriter-reader/README.md

 This project only works on earlier Wheelwriter models, the ones that internally have two circuit boards: the Function Board and the Printer Board (Wheelwriter models 3, 5 and 6).

 The MCU connects to the J1P "Feature" connector on the Wheelwriter's Printer Board.
+See the schematic for details.